My fiancé was laughing at me.

 While I don’t have 4 simple solutions as to what to do, I can tell you why this happens.
 It’s the “fundamental attribution error” (FAE).

 The FAE says that we attribute people’s behavior to who they are rather than the situation they are in.
-For example, let’s say Joseph takes a test and he fails.
-His teacher commits a FAE if he determines that Joseph is probably stupid – not that the test was bad or difficult or maybe Joseph was hungover?
+For example, let’s say Ralph takes a test and he fails.
+His teacher commits an FAE if he determines that Ralph is probably stupid and not that the test was bad or difficult or maybe Ralph was hungover?

-There are many reasons besides being stupid that Joseph might failed, but the teacher can’t seem them.
+There are many reasons besides being stupid that Ralph might’ve failed, but the teacher can’t seem them.
 The teacher’s made an FAE.

-When it comes to your business, you’re committing FAE on yourself.
+When it comes to your business, you’re committing an FAE on yourself.

-You’re assuming you’re the one who isn’t cut out for this, not that it’s the situation you’re in causing you to feel a little out of sorts.
+You’re assuming you’re the one who isn’t cut out for this, when really it’s the situation.

-Nope.
-Couldn’t be anything else.
-The FAE makes your brain tell you that the reason your competitors have 6k followers and you have 157 is because, (and I quote), “You’re an idiot.
+The FAE makes your brain tell you the reason your competitors have 6k followers and you have 157 is because (and I quote), “You’re an idiot.
 Go home.
 You have no idea what you are doing and you will get Chlamydia and you will die.”

 See the problem?